 Steps Ignition Switch Unlock Mode1 Park Unlock Mode2 Off 1 Apply the parking brake.
 Make sure the shift lever is in $\boxed{\mathbf{P}}^{2}$.
-2 Turn the ignition switch to ON III 3.
-3 The driver's door must be closed at this stage.
+2 Turn the ignition switch to ON [II]3.
+3 The driver's door must be closed at this st age.
 Open the driver's door.
 4 - Move the shift lever out of P with the brake pedal depressed.2 - 5 Press and hold the rear of the master door lock switch on the driver's door for more than five seconds.
 You will hear a click twice.
-6 - Move the shift lever to P.2 - 7 Turn the ignition switch to LOCK [0]3 with Customization is completed. thin 20 seconds.
+6 - Move the shift lever to P.2 - 7 Turn the ignition switch to LOCK 0 3 within 20 seconds. ► Customization is completed.

-^{1:}Manual transmission models only

-^{2:}Continuously variable transmission models only 3:Models with the keyless access system have an ENGINE START/STOP button instead of an ignition switch.
+^{1:}Manual transmission models only 2:Continuously variable transmission models only 3:Models with the keyless access system have an ENGINE START/STOP button instead of an ignition switch.